kyma-incubator/service-catalog/docs/auth.md

 they represent the "root" of our trust relationship: clients must inherently trust the CA.

-In a full setup of the service Webook Server, there are two *different* CAs (and these really should be different):
+The service catalog Helm chart automatically generates new CA.

-1. a serving CA: this CA signs "serving" certificates, which are used to encrypt communication over HTTPS.
-The same CA used to sign the main Kubernetes API server serving certificate pair may also be used to sign the service catalog serving certificates, but a different CA may also be used.

-   The service catalog Helm chart automatically generates this CA. There is generally no need to override this.
+This CA signs "serving" certificates, which are used to encrypt communication over HTTPS.There is generally no need to override this.

-2. a client CA: this CA signs client certificates, and is used by the main Kubernetes API server to authenticate users based on the client certificates they submit.

-   As an example, the default cluster admin user generated in many Kubernetes distributions uses client certificate authentication.
-   Additionally, controllers or non-human clients running outside the cluster often use certificate-based authentication.

 ### Generating certificates

-In the common case, all CA certificates referenced above already exist as part of the main Kubernetes cluster setup.
+In the common case  CA certificate referenced above already exist as part of the installation.

 In case you need to generate any of the CA certificate pairs mentioned above yourself, the Kubernetes documentation has [detailed